Not Medicare Enrolled

 Equivalent to $35 per 100 Medicare services performed

-Looking for a physical medicine & rehabilitation in Tyler?
+Looking for a physical medicine & rehabilitation specialist in Tyler?

 Compare physical medicine & rehabilitations in the Tyler area by procedure volume, costs, and industry payment transparency.